LRGASP/lrgasp-submissions/docs/submission.md

 submitted models.

 A given challenge may combine results from multiple, distinct experiments.
-For instance, the high-quality genome isoform annotation challenge may include both human and mouse experiments.
+For instance, the high-quality genome isoform annotation challenge will include both human and mouse experiments.
 To accommodate this, *experiments* are grouped into *entries* against a particular challenge.
 An *entry* is the unit of both submission and evaluation.
 The *experiments* in an *entry* should uses as similar a set of parameters and data as possible to allow for meaningful combination of the results.

-A team may submit two *entries* per challenge.
-The purpose of this limit is to prevent the evaluation process from being overwhelmed by experiments with minor variations.
-An *entry* maybe updated or deleted up to the submission deadline.

 When a team registers for LRGASP on [Synapse](https://www.synapse.org), they are assigned a [Synapse identifier](metadata-identifiers.md#synapse-identifiers), called the ``team_id``.
 Other symbolic experiment identifiers assigned by the team and must be valid [symbolic identifier](metadata-identifiers.md#symbolic-identifiers), as described below.

-## Entry overview
+## Submission overview

-This diagram shows the general structure of LRGASP entries:
+This diagram shows the general logical and directory structure of LRGASP entries, which are explain below.

 ![Submission file hierarchy diagram](submit_tree.png)